BOARDROOM (Dorothea Bleek Room)

 This room is sometimes rented ad hoc by corporate bodies of sectional title premises.

-For a schedule of occupation of the Athenaeum’s smaller rooms (drawing-rooms, boardroom and Alex du Toit room) for the remainder of 2020 please click here.
+For a schedule of occupation of the Athenaeum’s smaller rooms (drawing-rooms, boardroom and Alex du Toit room) please click here.

 The room in named after Dorothea Frances Bleek (1873-1948), an anthropologist and philologist famous for her research on the San peoples of southern Africa (the Bushmen), their language and their rock art.
 Between 1926 and 1947 she was a joint owner, together with members of her family, of La Rochelle, the property which later became The Athenaeum.